Are you interested in finding out the best marketing buzzwords for a resume?

 Do you want to sound like you know your subject matter when talking with your colleagues?

-You have come to just the right place.
-At EngageBay, we constantly get asked these questions.
 As we will see, buzzwords have a lot of unconventional uses.

-Why are Buzzwords important?
+Why are marketing buzzwords important?

 When talking to senior leaders in any industry, you may hear such words that you have never heard before.
 To the speakers, these are smart business words.
-For first-time listeners though, these are buzzwords that mostly sound like confusing jargon.

 Buzzwords in a digital agency’s marketing copy also have the same effect.
 It helps them connect with their potential clients, who are often C-level executives.